 Because that’s what it is designed for.

-But we believe that a whole martial artist is greater than the sum of the parts.
+But we believe that a martial artist is more than just having good technique.

 What does that mean?

 The techniques we teach are specifically designed to enable students to protect themselves within a short time.

 Even so, it’s better not to be in a circumstance requiring physical skills in the first place.
 We make sure that our students also learn how to to prevent or reduce conflict using interpersonal skills.
 The aim is to develop the individual into an independent, caring and well-rounded person.

 A complete system of self-defence